Iceland's President Says He Wants to Discuss Future of Arctic Council With Putin

-Iceland’s President Gudni Johannesson told Sputnik that he was going to discuss the future of the Arctic Region and the Arctic Council during the Wednesday talks with Russian President Vladimir Putin.
+Iceland’s President Gudni Johannesson told Sputnik that he was going to discuss the future of the Arctic region and the Arctic Council during Wednesday talks with Russian President Vladimir Putin.

 READ MORE: UN Committee's Verdict Boosts Russia's Chances to Win Arctic Shelf Bid